Skip to main content

 Selective Import

-You can selectively pick some elements from another file to import into the current file.
+Import all may cause unexpected name conflicts.
+For a more fine-grained control over what is imported, you can selectively pick some elements from another file to import into the current file with the selective-import syntax.

 use {